 Audible: Kids everywhere can instantly stream an incredible collection of stories, including titles across six different languages.

 NYC DOE – Devices for Remote Learning & Tech Support: Do you need a device, need technical support or to fix a broken device, or are dealing with a lost or stolen device?
 Call DOE’s IT Help Desk at 718-935-5100 and press 5 to get assistance.

-Free Internet for Students: This website compiles internet providers who are offering free services for households with students.
+Free Internet for Students: This website compiles internet providers who are offering free or discounted services for households with students.